 How is this test done?

-A health care provider will usually test your urine glucose only if a blood test cannot be done.
+A healthcare provider will usually test your urine glucose only if a blood test can't

 Does this test pose any risks?